I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 Each replicate console has lots of build in games.
 The "Sega Megadrive Flashback HD" is unique in the sense that it can also play old "Megadrive" cartridges besides the build in games.
 I have tried my old cartridges that I had stored in the attic storage and I also bought some old very cheap cartridges at a secondhand store to try out the machines limits and they all work except saving game function, not shure if becouse of machine or if some sort of batterys are used that are to old but it is possible to save states to the machine it self and reload.
 I also own a old "Sega MegaDrive Turbo" joystick at attice storage, not shure it also works with new machine since I have not found it yet but I found my original "Megadrive" machine.

 I also own and old used "Sega Gamegear" original machine and a few games.
 I even bought a orignal "Sega Master System" converter that make it possible to play "Sega Master System" games on it and I bought a few "Sega Master System" games and they still work.
 I can conclude that in many cases "Segas" 8 bit versions of the same games are different than "Segas" 16 bit versions.
 They have same themes, similar graphics, same story but completly different levels.
 I also read why "Sega Gamegear" lost the portable consol game war in the old days.
 It used much batterys, possible linked to the fullcolor screen.
+Note that a "Game Gear" to "Master System" converter does not exist since "Game Gear" has more colors than "Master System" but other than that similar hardware so "Master System" to "Game Gear" is possible but not they other way.

 There is also a cheaper smaller "mini" model with a small decoration only keyboard and fewer USB ports so USB hubs are needed if attaching usb stick, keyboard and exra joystick, I can confirm it works well since I gave it to my dad and 2 joysticks, a keyboard and a USB memory attached to the machine this way and using "virtual keyboard" for special keys.

 The original model was my first home computer, my family bought one in 1986.
 I both played games and made some simple BASIC programming.
 I updated firmwire in both models to be able to download and play my old original tapegames using converted files on a USB memory.
-I have even seen commerical sold "Commodore 64" USB memorys sticks with tons game files.
+I have even seen commerical sold "Commodore 64" USB memorys sticks with tons of game files.
 Some of my old games I downloaded was double sided so I had to Google how to switch tapes in the middle of a game.
 I only found at how to do it in Classical mode not Carusell mode.
-Its actually easy, first play the first tape file.
+It is actually easy, first play the first tape file.
 Then when it time change attached tape file but not load it, only return to game.

 I never owned a original "Amiga 500" but I bought a "Amiga 500 mini" since the games "Battle Chess" and "Speedball 2" was included in build in classical games list, I played both a lot on other consoles the past.
 The machines comes with 25 build in classical games, a joypad and a classical replice mouse.
 The model does only have a decorated keyboard like "Mini Commodore 64" so USB hubs are needed if attaching more then 3 USB devices like mouse, keyboard, joypad and extra USB game stick.
-Like the both the "retro Commodore 64" models its possible to upgrade firmwire to play additional games using a USB stick with converted games files.
-I have even seen commercial sold "Amiga 500" USB memory sticks with tons of game files.
-I also noticed that "Monkey Island" games also exist for "Amiga" thus possible to download and play.
-I own them on PC but antivirus claims the original anniversary CD version of the games is a virus.
-Even one of my favorite games "Indiana Jones and the fate of Atlantis" exist on "Amiga", I own the version with sounds on PC.

 I never owned an original "Atari" but I bought a "the A400 mini" since it is a classical computer company and one of the pioneers in home computers and video games.
-A classical joypad and a a game collection is included.
+A classical special retro styled joypad and a a game collection is included.
 It is possible to upgrade firmwire to play additional games on USB sticks and not only play the build in game collection.

 I also own a "My Arcade Pocket Player Atari" portable arcade console with old "Atari" games.

 I also own a "Evercade Atari edition", basicly a portable "Evercade" with a build in collection of "Atari" games that also can play all "Evercade" cartridges.
-I also own "Atari" themed "Everacade" cartridges as well.
+I also own "Atari" themed "Evercade" cartridges as well.

 I have played on "Spectrum" in my youth since one of my classmates had one but I never owned orignal machine myself.
 I bought a "The Spectrum" to complete my retro museum.
 The "Spectrum" was very popular in UK but I realy dont know much of the machine more than that is a classical computer.
 "Spectum" has a special BASIC interpretator that was designed to minimize memory usuage where commands where shortened in memory but displayed with full text at screen.

 "Spectrums" keyboard was also special with BASIC commands attached to keys.
 The rubber keys was also primary controls and games was design to run that way since joysticks, while existed, was extra stuff not included even in original machines when they was new.
-"The Spectrum" supports joysticks and its possible to uppgrade firmwire to run additional games on USB sticks sticks and not only play the build in game collection.
+"The Spectrum" supports joysticks and it is possible to uppgrade firmwire to run additional games on USB sticks sticks and not only play the build in game collection.
 Note that no joystick is included in "The Spectrum".
 But it has a real working intergrated keyboard and game collection of mixed games is included.

 Of Retrogames entire serie I think that "The Commodore 64 maxi model" is the best replication and the "Amiga 500 mini" version is 2nd best.
 I based my opinion of joysticks functions, original feeling and how easy it is to load additional games from USB sticks.
 I am not that comfortable with "Ataris" special buttons on the joystick that makes it difficult to navigate and run additonal games on USB sticks.
 I also think is a plus for "The Commodore 64 max" to have a working keyboard and only becouse of this I give it 1st place, but is maybee since I owned the original machine.
-I cant realy rate "the Spectrum" since its like original I used orignal to little to compare.
+I cant realy rate "the Spectrum" since it is like original I used orignal to little to compare.

 After much troubles I finally managed to find retro HDMI versions of "Mini Nintendo" and "Mini Super Nintendo".
-I never owned any of the original machines but two of my classmates had it and other like me played "Sega Megadrive" instead.
+I never owned any of the original machines but two of my classmates had it and others like me played "Sega Megadrive" instead.
 Both machines has a collection of build in games but can not play any other games like old cartridges.

-I have also already have too many video games and to many replicate machines of all formats including a larger collection of original games on "Segas Megadrive", "Sega Master System" and "Sega Gamegear" as well as a have too many "Evercade" cartrige collections so I will therefore not buy any more retro videogames or retro machines in the future.
+I have also already have too many video games and to many replicate machines of all formats including a larger collection of original games on "Segas Megadrive", "Sega Master System" and "Sega Gamegear" as well as a have too many "Evercade" cartridge collections so I will therefore not buy any more retro videogames or retro machines in the future.

 There also exist several different China origin retro games pirate clones of for example "Nintendo" where they taken tons of old games into an internal library and they are sold openly in normal online shops.
 I heared that particullary "Nintendo" hates emulators and replicate machines except the ones they sell themself.